-• CEM Study Shows REITs Outperform Private Real Estate by More than 2% in Defined Benefit Plans
+- CEM Study Shows REITs Outperform Private Real Estate by Little More Than 2% in DB Plans

 Nareit commissioned EY to estimate the current economic contribution of all U.S. REITs (including public listed, public non-listed, and private REITs) in the United States.
-The total economic contribution of U.S. REITs in 2021, the most recent year of complete information, was an estimated 3.2 million full-time equivalent (FTE) jobs and $229.0 billion of labor income.
-The total economic contribution, or “footprint,” of REITs consists of the direct operations of REITs and related businesses in the United States, as well as the impacts from dividend and interest payments by REITs and REIT property improvement and construction investments.
+The total economic contribution of U.S. REITs in 2023, the most recent year of complete information, was an estimated 3.5 million full-time equivalent (FTE) jobs and $278 billion of labor income.
+The total economic contribution, or “footprint,” of REITs consists of the direct operations of REITs and related businesses in the United States, as well as the impacts from dividend and interest payments by REITs and REIT property improvement and construction investments. - Analysis Shows the Optimal Allocation to REITs over Lifestages

 New research from Wilshire Funds Management, sponsored by NAREIT and based on 40 years of investment return data, showed that adding a range of high income-generating assets (including REITs) to a traditional retirement-stage portfolio could boost income returns by nearly 40 percent, while providing comparable total returns and no increase in risk.
 Wilshire’s research is based on a variation of the Mean-Variance Optimization (MVO) method for portfolio modelling called Income Oriented Mean Variance Optimization (IOMVO).
 Wilshire found that a traditional MVO-modelled portfolio that delivered a 2.37 percent annual income return and a 5.37 percent annual total return with an 8 percent level of portfolio risk could be enhanced with IOMVO modelling to deliver a greater annual income return of 3.25 percent and a comparable 5.27 percent annual total return with the same 8 percent level of risk.